How to Use MailChimp with WordPress

-An inline signup form enables you to collect subscriber emails, without disrupting the User Experience (UX).
+An inline signup form lets you collect subscriber emails, without disrupting the User Experience (UX).
 To begin the process, go to Lists > Signup forms > Embedded forms within Mailchimp.

-You have four design options to choose from when creating your inline signup form: Classic, Super Slim, Horizontal, and Naked.
+You have four design options to choose from when creating your inline signup form in Mailchimp: Classic, Super Slim, Horizontal, and Naked.
 Horizontal is a good choice, as it takes up little space.
 However, you can choose any style that you feel best fits your needs.

 Once the form is customized to your liking, click on Generate Code.
-Copy it, head back to WordPress, and navigate to a suitable post or page.
-In the block editor, you’ll want to choose the Custom HTML block, and then paste in your code.
+Copy it, head back to WordPress, and navigate to a suitable WordPress blog post or page.
+In the block editor, you’ll want to choose the Custom HTML block and then paste in your code.

 Adding a Sidebar Signup

 Similar to adding an inline form, adding a sidebar signup form starts by navigating to Lists > Signup forms > Embedded forms within Mailchimp.
 Then, choose the design option you’d like to use.
 For a sidebar, we recommend Super Slim or Naked.